-- 1. Do the proposed modifications: - A. Extend for more than one season?
-This does not apply if a modification is more restrictive and falls in an area which does not require National Federation approval. - B. Significantly alter the playing rules of the sport? - C. Alter specifications of playing equipment or facilities? - D. Reduce existing safety requirements? - E. Substitute new events for deleted events in individual sports? - F. Significantly alter weigh-in procedures in wrestling?
+- 1. Do the proposed modifications: - a.
+Extend for more than one season?
+This does not apply if a modification is more restrictive and falls in an area which does not require national Federation approval. - b.
+Significantly alter the playing rules of the sport?

-- 2. State adoptions or procedures in the following areas will not be considered as changes in National Federation rules. - A. Deletion of events in individual sports so long as new events are not substituted for deleted events. - B. Procedures for handling postponed or interrupted games, protests or forfeits. - C. Playoff series administrative procedures. - 3.
+- c.
+Alter specifications of playing equipment or facilities? - d.
+Reduce existing safety requirements? - e.
+Substitute new events for deleted events in individual sports? - f.
+Significantly alter weigh-in procedures in wrestling? - 2.
+State adoptions or procedures in the following area will not be considered as changes in National Federation rules. - a.
+Deletion of events in individual sports so long as new events are not substituted for deleted events. - b.
+Procedures for handling postponed or interrupted games, protests or forfeits. - c.
+Playoff series administrative procedures. - 3.
 The National Federation may grant permission for states to experiment with rule changes with the understanding such experiments can't exceed three years in duration and further, that the association agrees to supply the National Federation with desired data pertaining to approved experiments.